 This 'Getting Started' page gives you links to key resources and information for African Studies.
-The tabs above lead to more in-depth information about different types of resources including archives, books, journals, theses, film, news sources, and official papers.
+The page links below provide in-depth information to:

-The links on the right-hand side provide library and contact information for Lucy McCann, Archivist for the Africa collections at the Weston Library.
+Contact Lucy McCann, for assistance with African-related special collections at the Weston Library.
 You may also contact Sarah Rhodes, African and Commonwealth Subject Consultant, for subject enquiries.